jakewqj/jakewqj.github.io/_tabs/about.md

 I started my career as an editor for one of the best-selling music instrument magazines in China, the `Modern Player Magazine` based in Beijing.

 I have become an experienced professional in music industry with a demonstrated history of working in the music and ecommerce industry for 10 years.
+I focus on
+- good content
-I focus on good marketing strategies and sourcing solutions.
-Permanent promoter for Chinese indie music.
+- good marketing strategies
+- promotion for Chinese indie music.

+During my previous venture in e-commerce, I also established strong connections with reputable Chinese suppliers specializing in consumer electronics, lighting fixtures, and musical instruments.

 I am now the PR manager at [Donner Music](https://www.donnermusic.com).
 Unless otherwise noted, the views expressed on these pages are mine alone and not those of my employer.